SAP-samples/teched2022-DA180/exercises/ex5/README.md

 __Preparation Step - file downloads__
-Note, the data used along with the exercises is thereas used only for the purpose of your personal education, for details about the use case data sources and licenses see the [reference section]()
+Note, the data used along with the exercises is thereas used only for the purpose of your personal education, for details about the use case data sources and licenses see the [data reference section](/exercises/ex5/README.md#subexDATAREF)

 Download the following files to your project directory ./teched2022-DA180/data/fuelprice
 - Germany Landkreise regions shapefile from [here](https://data.opendatasoft.com/explore/dataset/georef-germany-kreis@public/download/?format=shp&timezone=Europe/Berlin&lang=en) and save it to ./data/fuelprice/